 First level of Kawasan Falls

 When we heard the rush of water, our systems jump-started and we smiled from ear to ear.
 The triumphant feeling was indescribable.
-The falls were incredibly clear, the water cool like ice.
-Imagine how the mountains made me a poet in such a short span of time.
+The falls were incredibly clear, and the water cooled like ice.
+Imagine how the mountains made me a poet in such a short period.

-We were all starving so we quickly made our way to the bamboo bridge that connected us to the Kawasan waters.
+We were starving so we quickly made our way to the bamboo bridge connecting us to the Kawasan waters.
 For some seasoned climbers, they finished the hike in 5 hours, yet we made it to 4 hours.
 More smiles!

 Second level of Kawasan Falls